aspose-pub/Aspose.PUB-Documentation/net/getting-started/how-to-run-the-examples/_index.md

 linktitle: How to Run the Examples
 type: docs
 url: /net/how-to-run-the-examples/
+description: To run the examples of Aspose.PUB for .NET you can either clone the repository using your favorite Github client or download the ZIP file.
 weight: 80
 description: Download and run C# Publisher PUB Conversion and Manipulation API examples from GitHub in Visual Studio.
 ---